-Discovered in 1570, the ruins of Copán in western Honduras is one of the most important sites of the Mayan civilization.
-Not excavated until the 19th century, the ruined citadel and imposing public squares reveal the three main stages of development before the city was abandoned in the early 10th century.
+Discovered in 1570, the ruins of Copán in western Honduras are one of the most important sites of the Mayan civilization.
+The ruined citadel and imposing public squares reveal the three main stages of development before the city was abandoned in the early 10th century.

-The Mosquito Coast, also known as the "Miskito Coast", historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
-It was named after the local Miskito Amerindians and was long dominated by British interests.
+The Mosquito Coast, also known as the "Miskito Coast," is a historical region that includes the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
+It formed part of the Western Caribbean Zone and was named after the local Miskito Amerindians.

-Located on the watershed of the Río Plátano, the reserve is one of the few remnants of tropical rain forest in Central America.
-With an abundant, varied plant and wildlife within its mountainous landscape, over 2,000 indigenous people have preserved their traditional way of life.
+Located on the watershed of the Río Plátano, the Biosphere Reserve and World Heritage Site is one of the few remnants of tropical rainforest in Central America.
+With a diverse abundance of plants and wildlife within its landscape, over 2,000 indigenous people have preserved their traditional way of life.

 Nestled in the Honduran department of Choluteca, the San Marcos de Colón Biosphere Reserve emerges as a captivating expanse that seamlessly blends ecological diversity with cultural richness.
 The unique climatic conditions, influenced by a history of agricultural deforestation and higher altitudes, create a temperate environment, fostering a mosaic of ecosystems.